erenokur/CSharp-Playground/README.md

-## Hacker Rank Problem Solution Repository
+## C# Problem Solution Repository

-This repository contains the solution of the problems in Hacker Rank.
-The solutions are written in C#.
+This repository contains the solution of the problems in C#.

 ## Running the solutions